Tuchel 'still happy' to be Chelsea boss

 The move is intended to stop Abramovich making money from Chelsea.

-"I'm not sure I am concerned, but I am aware of it," said Tuchel before his side played Norwich City on Thursday.
+Before his side played Norwich City on Thursday, Tuchel said: "I'm not sure I am concerned, but I am aware of it."

-Chelsea boss Tuchel added: "It changes almost every day.
+German Tuchel added: "It changes almost every day.
 I am still happy to be here and still happy to be manager of a strong team.
 I know there is a lot of noise around."

 Chelsea women were also in action on Thursday as they played West Ham in the WSL.